gwax/mtg_ssm/README.rst

 -   make heads and tails of package layout
 -   more info columns for future lookup risk mitigation
 -   docs, versions, etc.
+-   do we want to group sets? ex. all judge gift sets

+    - scryfall promos are so poorly arranged...

+-   snnma to per-column bitmap style indexes
+-   can we remove artist correction / renaming?
+-   filter all online sets

 1.3.6
 -----